TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 getCipherFormat() // get the ciphertext format
 ```

-*Note: The simples way to generate a cryptographic configuration is via the framework, by using the [`TokenGenerator`](
+*Note: The simplest way to generate a cryptographic configuration is via the framework, by using the [`TokenGenerator`](
 ../api/classes/CryptoManana.Utilities.TokenGenerator.html "TokenGenerator randomness protocol"){:target="_blank"}
-component (which will be examined in more details in one of the next pages of this manual).*
+component (which will be examined in more detail in one of the next pages of this manual).*

 ### [](#ciphertext-format){:.book_mark}Ciphertext Format ###

-&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports a vast variety of well-know and frequently used data formats for
+&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports a vast variety of well-known and frequently used data formats
-the input/output ciphertext value.
-Each symmetrical encryption object provides 5 formats that can be easily configured.
+for the input/output ciphertext value.
+Each symmetrical encryption object provides 5 formats that can be easily
+configured.
 The specific format can be enabled via the `setCipherFormat()` setter method (the default setting
 is `ENCRYPTION_OUTPUT_BASE_64_URL`) and the available format setting constants per each object.
 The following options
 are available for each component: